-Two copies of all postings shall be sent to the designated union representative within the aforementioned seven calendar days.
+A copy of all postings shall be sent to the designated union representative within the aforementioned seven calendar days.
+The copy may be sent electronically, faxed or via mail.

 12.7 Notice of Successful Applicant

 (a) The Employer shall, within three calendar days, inform all applicants of the name of the successful applicant either in writing to each applicant or posting the name of the successful applicant in the same manner in which the vacancy, or new job was posted.
 The Employer shall also advise whether the successful candidate is an external hire.